The Juice mission, which targets Jupiter’s satellites, ready for takeoff from the Kourou base

 Designed by Airbus, Juice carries ten scientific instruments (camera, spectrometer, radar, altimeter, magnetometer, etc.), protected from extreme temperatures by a multi-layer insulation cover.
 The probe is also equipped with huge solar panels of 85 m2 – the equivalent of a basketball court – to supply it with energy, in an environment where sunlight is 25 times weaker than on Earth.
 “It is one of the most complex spacecraft ever sent to the outer solar system”explained ESA Director General Josef Aschbacher.

 Its arrival in the vicinity of the giant planet is scheduled for July 2031.
 Before that, the probe will have to go through complex maneuvers of gravitational assistance, consisting in using the attraction force of other planets, to use them as catapult.
-A flyby of Venus in 2025, then again of Earth in 2029, will allow it to gain momentum towards its destination, the moons of Jupiter, discovered by the Italian Galileo at the beginning of the XVIIe century: Io the volcanic and its three frozen companions, Europa, Ganymede and Callisto.
+A flyby of Venus in 2025, then once more of Earth in 2029, will allow it to gain momentum towards its destination, the moons of Jupiter, discovered by the Italian Galileo at the beginning of the XVIIe century: Io the volcanic and its three frozen companions, Europa, Ganymede and Callisto.

 In search of liquid water